-Industry players believe that the pandemic has enforced institutes to adopt tech-led solutions as they have realized they can’t afford to function in silos.
-This change in mindset has also highlighted the importance of B2B edtech startups which were so far supressed over the rise of B2C edtech companies.
+Industry players believe that the pandemic has forced institutes to at least try tech-led solutions as they have realized they can’t afford to function in silos.
+This change in mindset has also highlighted the importance of B2B edtech startups which were so far suppressed over the rise of B2C edtech companies.

 Fliplearn works with schools to create tailor-made features and services to suit the requirement of teachers and students.

-When the COVID-19 lockdown happened, the first choice for schools was to transfer the classes on Zoom and use platforms like WhatsApp to share course material and assignments.
-But these solutions couldn’t be scaled to factor in other facets of classroom teaching, such as taking attendance, paying attention to individual needs of students, conducting exams, among others.
+After educational establishments shut down, the first choice for schools was to transfer the classes on Zoom and use platforms like WhatsApp to share course material and assignments.
+But these solutions couldn’t be scaled to factor in other facets of classroom teaching, such as taking attendance, paying attention to individual needs of students, and conducting exams.

-Schools understood that adopting digital solutions that are solely designed for education purposes are the only way to address these problems, and they could probably use them even after schools reopen.
+Schools understood that adopting digital solutions, which are solely designed for educational purposes, is the only way to address these problems, and they could probably use them even after schools reopen.

-Lal from Fliplearn said that video and voice call platforms don’t have any specific features to cater to the needs of online education.
+Lal from Fliplearn said that video and voice call platforms like Zoom and Microsoft Teams, don’t have any specific features to cater to the needs of online education.
 To address this problem, Fliplearn works directly with schools to create visually immersive educational content with animation videos, that can help students learn everything from specific timelines in history to climate change.

 “Unlike other edtech apps, we do not offer alternative study material, but rather work as a true partner with schools to enhance efficacy and productivity of teachers and students,” Lal said.

 Similarly, Cybernetyx also boasts of designing school-focused online teaching solutions such as allowing teachers to take attendance online and track student performance.
-Its edtech platform, Kneura allows administrators to mimic structure of education in schools by creating different classrooms virtually.
+Its edtech platform, Kneura lets administrators mimic the structure of education in schools by creating different classrooms virtually.
 Besides, teachers can create new lessons that can be stored and managed from one place.

 Mylestone said it has a special training session for teachers to ensure they are prepared to use the features efficiently and make the virtual classroom experience for students engaging and enriching.

-“We provide teachers handbooks that helps them with detailed strategies, methods, activities, and daily lesson plans to help them better navigate various concepts and subjects,” said Sharma of Mylestone.
+“We provide teachers handbooks that help them with detailed strategies, methods, activities, and daily lesson plans to help them better navigate various concepts and subjects,” said Sharma of Mylestone.

 Last year, Classplus raised USD 9 million (over INR 68 crore) in its Series A round led by RTP Global.
 The round also saw participation from existing investors, including Blume Ventures, Sequoia Capital’s Surge, Spiral Ventures, and Strive.
-In May last year, another online tutoring startup Teachmint raised USD 3.5 million in Seed round from Lightspeed India and existing investors Better Capital and Titan Capital.
-Similarly, in October, Bengaluru-based Winuall that digitizes tuition centers, bagged USD 2 million from Prime Venture Partners, Beenext, and Ramakant Sharma, the founder of LivSpace, among other angel investors.
+In May last year, another online tutoring startup Teachmint raised USD 3.5 million in Seed round from Lightspeed India, existing investors Better Capital and Titan Capital.
+Similarly, in October, Bengaluru-based Winuall, which digitizes tuition centers, bagged USD 2 million from Prime Venture Partners, Beenext, and Ramakant Sharma, the founder of LivSpace, among other angel investors.

-Sharma of S Chand claimed that selling online education products directly to end customers involves higher customer acquisition cost.
+Sharma of S Chand claimed that selling online education products directly to end customers involves higher customer acquisition costs.